mdbk8/chuck_norris_rules_dude/README.md

 ### Other useful commands

-- `docker compose -f producer-compose.yaml logs -f zookeeper` - to see zookeeper logs
+- `docker compose -f chuck-producer-dependencies-compose.yaml logs -f zookeeper` - to see zookeeper logs
-- `docker compose -f producer-compose.yaml logs -f kafka` - to see kafka logs
+- `docker compose -f chuck-producer-dependencies-compose.yaml logs -f kafka` - to see kafka logs

+### Remote debug

+When running application inside Docker, you can attach remote debugger by running `Docker_debug` run config from `run-configs` dir.